chenxingqiang/secret-learn/doc/modules/gaussian_process.rst

    :align: center

 The implementation is based on Algorithm 2.1 of [RW2006]_.
-In addition to the API of standard jax-sklearn estimators, :class:`GaussianProcessRegressor`:
+In addition to the API of standard secret-learn estimators, :class:`GaussianProcessRegressor`:

 * allows prediction without prior fitting (based on the GP prior)